Hunting lions in

 Mkulu African Hunting Safaris hunt lions ethically and legally allowing the lion hunter to hunt on fair ground and according to the fair chase principle.
 An adequate lion hunting caliber according to South African hunting laws is a hunting rifle with a minimum caliber of 375.

 The African lion hunting safari prices we quote will be the price you pay to avoid any nasty surprises at the end of the lion hunting safari.

 Hunting lions in South Africa with Mkulu African Hunting Safaris is a dangerous game hunting experience to look forward to.
 Our African lioness hunting safari packages are becoming extremely popular because of the same thrill of hunting a dangerous game animal at a reduced rate.

-Our lion hunting prices in South Africa are set for the duration of the 2018 hunting season.
+Our lion hunting prices in South Africa are set for the duration of the 2020 hunting season; apart from those prices that have come DOWN!
 Mkulu African Hunting Safaris, where our hunting season in South Africa does not end.

 African lion hunting prices

 Lion hunting in South Africa prices appreciate according to the size and darkness of the mane.
 The larger and darker the mane the higher the trophy fee becomes.
 Hunting black mane lions in South Africa is the ultimate in hunting lions in South Africa.
 Mkulu African Hunting Safaris offer market-related lion hunting prices in South Africa.

 Go to the African lion hunting safari packages on this website for a detailed price list to suit your budget.